 It’s only September—so why are we talking about taxes right now?
 Simple.
-If you’re interested in taking advantage of the full 30% federal solar tax credit before it starts ramping down on January 1, 2020, you need to act now!
+If you’re interested in taking advantage of the full 26% federal solar tax credit before it declines again on January 1, 2021, you need to act now!
 The rush to claim this lucrative incentive is extending permit backlogs and packing installation schedules all the way into the fall and winter months.
-In short, if you want the best chance of claiming the full 30% solar tax credit on your 2019 taxes, don't wait.
+In short, if you want the best chance of claiming the full 26% solar tax credit on your 2020 taxes, don't wait.

-As mentioned above, the current 30% rate is in place through the end of 2019, so this is the last year to reap the maximum return from this lucrative incentive program!
-In 2020, the ITC reduces to 26% and then drops again to 22% in 2021.
-From 2022 onward, the residential ITC no longer exists, but the commercial ITC will remain at 10%.
+As mentioned above, the current 26% rate is in place through the end of 2020, so this is the last year to reap the maximum return from this lucrative incentive program!
+In 2021, the ITC reduces to 22% before ending completely for residential customers in 2022.
+The commercial ITC will remain at 10%.

 While the 26% rate still sounds pretty good, it actually has a sizable impact on the payback period, extending it by a factor of several years in some estimates.
 When it drops to 22% in 2021 the payback period will extend yet again.
 So, if you're inclined to turn Arizona's most abundant natural resource into immediate energy savings, we strongly recommend grabbing the 30% rate before while it's still here.